 Seek couples therapy

 Your intentions and concerns have been made known to your spouse, but there’s no sign of improvement.
 Everything you stated you do not want/like is exactly what your spouse keeps doing.
 It is best for both parties to seek couples therapy.
-This will be of great help for them in navigating through their marriage.
-A couple therapist can teach them how to be empathetic and understanding.
-So, in the long run, the marriage will not be ruined by unhealthy jealousy.
+This will be of great help to them in navigating through their marriage.
+A couples therapist can teach them how to be empathetic and understanding.
+So, in the long run, unhealthy jealousy will not ruin the marriage.

 Make a list of your jealousy triggers

-Jealousy often comes from a place of insecurity within yourself, brainstorm and make a list of the things that trigger it.
+Jealousy often comes from a place of insecurity within yourself; brainstorm and make a list of the things that trigger it.
 For instance, you see your spouse conversing with someone good-looking, and what comes to your mind is how you won’t ever be as good-looking as the person.
 Then you start feeling jealous.
 This means that your jealousy was birthed from your insecurity of not being attractive.
 Write this down in your journal and take notes.
-As time goes on you begin to work on all the points you’ve listed that trigger jealousy in you.
+As time passes, you begin to work on all the points you’ve listed that trigger jealousy.

 Being in control of your emotions can be achieved by using relaxation techniques.
 When you notice you are getting jealous, instead of taking the feeling out on your spouse.
 You can look for other ways to unwind and calm yourself.
-For instance, meditating, going for a walk, calling a friend or family, watching TV or binge-watching your favorite TV show, reading a book, or listening to soothing music.
+For instance, meditating, walking, calling a friend or family, watching TV or binge-watching your favorite TV show, reading a book, or listening to soothing music.

 Ask for reassurance if you’re worried

 Instead of consuming your feelings, speak up and let your partner be aware of your feelings.
 If their actions affect you indirectly, bring it to their notice and ask for reassurance.
 Be gentle when explaining to them.
 Ask for assurance that everything is okay between you.
 This will encourage understanding in the marriage because both parties are now aware of the feelings and how to circumvent them.
-For example, hey babe, I noticed how you spend so much time on a call with your secretary and I feel insecure about it.
+For example, hey babe, I noticed how much time you spend on a call with your secretary, and I feel insecure about it.
 I just need reassurance that nothing is going on between you guys.

-Jealousy can be brewed from many root causes including, low self-esteem, low self-love, past experiences, feeling possessive of your partner, and fear of abandonment is also a major motivator.
+Jealousy can be brewed from many root causes, including low self-esteem, low self-love, past experiences, feeling possessive of your partner, and fear of abandonment, which are also major motivators.

 Yes, unhealthy jealousy can ruin a marriage.
-It becomes overbearing for the partner and they want out of the marriage.
+It becomes overbearing for the partner, and they want to get out of the marriage.

 Unhealthy jealousy can lead to physical abuse, emotional abuse, stalking, distrust, paranoia, and even divorce.

 It may be that something is holding you back from stopping.
-If you find it difficult to stop being jealous you should seek external help.
+If you find it difficult to stop jealousy, seek external help.
 For example, see a therapist.